PhD in Educational Studies - Teacher Education & Development

 Applicants are asked to provide the following information during the application process:

-- 3 letters of recommendation (include at least one letter from a current/former professor)
+• 3 letters of recommendation (include at least one letter from a current or former professor).

 In addition, an initial interview is required.
 Applicants will be contacted by a faculty member from the content area concentration indicated in the personal statement to schedule the interview and discuss possible funding opportunities.
-Applicants should familiarize themselves with faculties’ research topics prior to the interview and consider how their own interests align.
+Applicants should familiarize themselves with the research topics of faculty members prior to the interview and consider how their own interests align.

 Program Details